weixian-zhang/FoodTruckJunkie/README.md

 * A challenge with MySQL LIMIT clause is that LIMIT cannot be used with a variable for e.g LIMIT @numberOfResult as this syntax is considered invalid.
   A workaround could be to wrap the whole SELECT statement in string and use PREPARE stmt
   <img src="https://user-images.githubusercontent.com/43234101/169995446-3424ed5e-41b0-439a-9848-74df786660d3.png" width="700" height="250" />
-  An easier way to solve this is by setting "PageSize" in ApiServer before passing parameter into MySQL stored procedure to calculate food truck proximity using Haversine formula.
+  An easier way I did to solve this is by just setting "numberOfResult" in ApiServer before passing parameter into MySQL stored procedure.

-* Frontend - when binding GoogleMap javascript object's "center" property to input textboxes of latitude and longitude over React-State, any text change causes map to grey-out.
+* Frontend - when binding GoogleMap javascript object's "center" property, to input textboxes of latitude and longitude over React-State, any text change causes map to grey-out.
-  This is due to input textboxes are string type while GoogleMap's "center" property accepts decimal only.
+  Finally found out that this bug is due to input textboxes are of string type while GoogleMap's "center" property accepts decimal only, which makes perfect sense       since they are coordinates.
   This is solved by parsing string to float e.g: parseFloat(this.state.latitude)

 <br />